MarkStrayMcc/MartianRobots/README.md

 ### Solution Structure

 	Martian.Robots.sln
-	├── Martian.Robots                 # console app
+	├── Martian.Robots                 # Console Application
 	│   ├── Core/
+	│   │   ├── Abstractions/				# Interfaces
+	│   │   │   ├── ICommand.cs				# Command pattern contract
+	│   │   │   ├── ICommandRegistry.cs     # Interface for the command registry
-	│	│   ├── IWorld.cs              # Interface for world interactions
+	│   │   │   ├── IWorld.cs				# World interactions
+	│   │   │   └── IWorldFactory.cs		# World creation
+	│   │   ├── Commands/					# Command implementations
+	│   │   │   ├── MoveForwardCommand.cs
+	│   │   │   ├── TurnLeftCommand.cs
+	│   │   │   └── TurnRightCommand.cs
+	│   │   ├── Services/
+	│   │   │   ├── CommandRegistry.cs		# Command dispatcher
+	│   │   │   └── WorldFactory.cs			# World builder (config used here?)
-	│	│   ├── Robot.cs               # Robot movement and instruction processing
+	│   │   ├── Robot.cs					# Robot behavior
-	│	│   └── World.cs               # Grid boundaries and scent marker logic
+	│   │   └── World.cs					# Grid/scent logic
 	│   ├── Models/
-	│	│   ├── Orientation.cs         # Cardinal direction enum
+	│   │   ├── Orientation.cs         # N/E/S/W enum
-	│	│   └── Position.cs            # Immutable coordinate record
+	│   │   └── Position.cs            # Immutable record
-	│	├── Program.cs                 # Main application entry point
+	│   ├── Program.cs                 # DI configuration
-	│	├── README.md
-	│	└── .gitignore
+	│   └── Application.cs             # entry point
 	│
-	└── Martian.Robots.Tests           # test suite, uses NUnit
+	└── Martian.Robots.Tests           # NUnit tests
 		├── Core/
+		│   ├── Commands/				# Command tests
-		│   ├── RobotTests.cs          # Tests for robot behavior (uses Moq)
+		│   ├── RobotTests.cs          # Robot behavior (Moq)
+		│   ├── WorldTests.cs          # Grid validation
-		│   └── WorldTests.cs          # Tests for world logic
+		│   └── CommandTests/          # Command-specific tests
 		└── Models/
-			└── PositionTests.cs       # Tests for position functionality
+			└── PositionTests.cs

 ### Notes on technical decisions made
 #### General approach
  - I want a world that a robot can enter or exist on and move withinthe limits that the world sets, I am so big and you can only move so far.
 There is additional log to ensure that any previous robot that falls off the planet will leave a marker and this will stop the other robots falling off and being lost but they will stay where they are and stop processing instructions.

 #### Orientation Enum (Orientation.cs)
  - Represents cardinal directions (North, East, South, West)